owncloud/ocis/docs/ocis/deployment/ocis_full.md

 The docker stack consists of 10 containers.
 One of them is Traefik, a proxy which is terminating SSL and forwards the requests to oCIS in the internal docker network.

-The next container is oCIS itself in a configuration like the [oCIS with Traefik example]({{< ref "ocis_traefik" >}}), except that for this example a custom mimetype configuration is used.

 There are three oCIS app driver containers that register Collabora and OnlyOffice at the app registry.

 The last four containers are the WOPI server, Collabora and OnlyOffice.